Skip to content

 Scheme users need to telephone the taxi contractor operating the scheme to book a taxi.
 Alternatively, you can use a taxi rank or hail a taxi in the street.
 At the end of the journey, you pay the driver the flat fare which has been determined by Merton.
 The Borough will subsidise up to a set maximum for each journey.

 For example: If you take a black cab under the Taxicard scheme, the first £2.50 is paid by you.
-The borough pays the next part of the cost up to a maximum of £10.30.
-Any further cost (i.e. when the meter reaches £12.80) would be paid by you.
+The borough pays the next part of the cost up to a maximum of £8.30, and any further cost (i.e. when the meter reaches £10.80) would be paid by you.

 Currently, Merton allows a maximum of 72 trips per person a year.
 Double swiping is allowed.